Counterfactual Learning of Stochastic Policies with Continuous Actions: Modeling of Continous Action Policies

-\paragraph{The counterfactual cost predictor (CCP).} Assuming that we are given such a model $\eta(x,a)$, which we call \emph{cost predictor}, we parametrize the mean of a stochastic policy by using a soft-argmin operator with temperature $\gamma$:
+The CLP model relies on two ideas: (i) setting $\mu_\beta(x)$ to be a smooth approximation of the greedy policy~(\ref{eq:dm}), and (ii) using a parametric model $\eta_\beta(x,a)$ of the loss which is expressive enough to capture complex interactions between actions and contexts.
+More precisely, assuming that we are given such a parametric model $\eta_\beta(x,a)$, which we call \emph{loss predictor}, we parametrize the mean of a stochastic policy by using a soft-argmin operator with temperature $\gamma >0$:

-where $a_1, \ldots, a_m$ are anchor points (\eg, a regular grid or quantiles of the action space), and~$\mu_{\text{CCP}}$ may be viewed as a smooth approximation of a greedy policy~$\mu_\text{greedy}(x) = \arg\min_a \eta(x,a)$.
-The motivation for introducing a soft-argmin operator is to avoid the optimization over actions and to make the resulting CRM problem differentiable.
-This allows CCP policies to capture complex behavior of~$\eta^*$ as a function of~$a$.
+where $a_1, \ldots, a_m \in \mathcal{A}$ are anchor points (\eg, a regular grid or quantiles of the action space).
+Then,~$\mu_{\beta}$ may be viewed as a smooth approximation of the greedy policy~$\mu_\text{greedy}(x) = \arg\min_a \eta(x,a)$.
+This allows CLP policies to capture complex behavior of the expected loss as a function of~$a$.
+The motivation for introducing a soft-argmin operator over a finite number of anchor points is to build a policy that avoids the explicit optimization over the continuous action set, while making the resulting CRM problem differentiable.

+Next, we need of course to define the loss predictor $\eta_\beta(x,a)$.
+We choose it of the form

+for some parameter $\beta \in \mathbb{R}^p$, which norm controls the smoothness of $\eta_\beta$, and a feature map $\psi(x,a) \in \mathbb{R}^p$ that we detail in two parts: a joint kernel embedding between the actions and the contexts and a Nyström approximation.
+The complete modeling of $\eta_\beta(x,a)$ is summarized in Figure~\ref{fig:loss-predictor}.

-\paragraph{Cost predictors based on kernels.} The above CCP model is parameterized by a model~$\eta(x, a)$ that may be interpreted as a cost predictor.
-In a continuous action problem, a reasonable assumption is that costes vary smoothly as a function of actions.
-Then, a good choice is to take~$\eta$ in a space of smooth functions such as the reproducing kernel Hilbert space $\mathcal{H}$ (RKHS) defined by a positive definite kernel~\citep[][]{scholkopf2002learning}, so that one may control the smoothness of~$\eta$ through regularization with the RKHS norm.
+\emph{1.
+Joint kernel embedding.} In a continuous action problem, a reasonable assumption is that losses vary smoothly as a function of actions.
+Thus, a good choice is to take~$\eta$ in a space of smooth functions such as the reproducing kernel Hilbert space $\mathcal{H}$ (RKHS) defined by a positive definite kernel~\citep[][]{scholkopf2002learning}, so that one may control the smoothness of~$\eta$ through regularization with the RKHS norm.
 More precisely, we consider kernels of the form

 where, for simplicity, $\psi_\Xcal(x)$ is either a linear embedding $\psi_\Xcal(x) = x$ or a quadratic one $\psi_\Xcal(x) = (xx^T,x)$, while actions are compared via a Gaussian kernel, allowing to model complex interactions between contexts and actions.